Calculate Your Mortgage

 Know that there's no "right" time for buying a home.

-If you find the perfect home now, don’t risk losing it because you’re trying to guess where the housing market and interest rates are going.
-Those factors usually don’t change fast enough to make a difference in an individual home’s price.
+If you find the perfect home for sale now, don't risk losing it because you're trying to guess where the housing market and interest rates are going.
+Those factors usually don't change fast enough to make a difference on an individual home's price.

 Don't ask for too many opinions.